rfmaynard/ScrollView/README.md

 ### An example project:

 Step 1: Create the ScrollView by editing the xml to adopt the entire view as a ScrollView.
+This will make your current activity available to be adopted into a ScrollView.

 ![](https://github.com/rfmaynard/ScrollView/blob/master/images/scrollLayout.gif)

 Step 2: Add a layout of your choice to the ScrollView.
+Because the ScrollView is only able to have one child, you must decide what type of layout you will be using within your ScrollView activity.

 ![](https://github.com/rfmaynard/ScrollView/blob/master/images/scrollLayout2.gif)